 - This guidance covers the scope of the procedure (conduct, attendance and job performance); the requirement to undertake an appropriate investigation; the stages of the procedure; the sanctions available to the employer; the rights of the employee; and the appeal mechanism; etc. - The disciplinary procedure is designed to cover behaviour which is contrary to that necessary for ensuring a safe and efficient workplace, and for maintaining good employment relations.
-Such behaviour could include, but is not limited to: - bad behaviour, such as fighting or drunkenness; - unsatisfactory work performance; - harassment, victimisation or bullying; - misuse of company facilities (for example e-mail and internet); - poor timekeeping; - unauthorised absences; - repeated or serious failure to follow instructions. - Acts which constitute gross misconduct are those resulting in a serious breach of contractual terms.
-Examples of gross misconduct might include: - theft or fraud; - · bribery or accepting a bribe; - physical violence or bullying; - deliberate and serious damage to property; - serious misuse of the Authority's property or name; - · deliberately accessing pornographic, offensive or obscene material; - unlawful discrimination or harassment; - bringing the Authority into serious disrepute; - serious incapacity at work brought on by misuse of alcohol or illegal drugs; - causing loss, damage or injury through serious negligence; - a serious breach of health and safety rules; - a serious breach of confidence.
+Such behaviour could include, but is not limited to: - (a) bad behaviour, such as fighting or drunkenness - (b) unsatisfactory work performance - (c) harassment, victimisation or bullying - (d) misuse of company facilities (for example e-mail and internet) - (e) poor timekeeping - (f) unauthorised absences - (g) repeated or serious failure to follow instructions - Acts which constitute gross misconduct are those resulting in a serious breach of contractual terms.
+Examples of gross misconduct might include: - (a) theft or fraud - (b) bribery or accepting a bribe; - (c) physical violence or bullying - (d) deliberate and serious damage to property - (e) serious misuse of the London Fire Commissioner's property or name - (f) deliberately accessing pornographic, offensive or obscene material - (g) unlawful discrimination or harassment - (h) bringing the London Fire Commissioner into serious disrepute - (i) serious incapacity at work brought on by misuse of alcohol or illegal drugs

+- (j) causing loss, damage or injury through serious negligence - (k) a serious breach of health and safety rules - (I) a serious breach of confidence.